logo

 6. Wear and tear: Internal components of the hydraulic system naturally shed particles over time, contributing to contamination.

-Recognizing early signs of contamination can save you from severe damage to your heavy machines.
-Here are the most common indicators:
+Recognizing early signs of contaminated hydraulic oil can save you from severe damage to your heavy machines.
+Here are the clearest indicators, from the most obvious to the easiest to miss:

-1. Reduced performance: A decrease in lifting capacity, slower cycle times, or erratic movements often signal contamination.
+3. Reduced or sluggish performance: A decrease in lifting capacity, slower cycle times, or erratic movements often points to dirty hydraulic oil.

-4. Frequent filter clogs: If filters are clogging more often than usual, it might indicate excessive contamination.
+4. Frequent filter clogging: If filters are clogging more often than usual, contamination is very likely the cause.

 How does hydraulic oil contamination damage heavy machinery?